 Bigstock

 Most likely, you will be asked to introduce yourself, especially in a group job interview.
-To save yourself some time and pressure, compose and memorize fluidly a self-introduction.
-Give it all your best essay writing prowess.
+To save yourself some time and pressure, compose and memorize a self-introduction, and then practice with a trusted friend or colleague to ensure it sounds natural.
+Give it all your best essay writing and public speaking prowess.
 This will certainly come in handy.

-Remember, the "first impression lasts" saying is still true.
+Remember, the "first impressions last" saying is still true.

 4. Listen Very Carefully